-No new accounting policies were adopted and the application of existing policies was not changed during 2019.
+No new accounting policies were adopted and the application of existing policies was not change during 2021.

 We noted no transactions entered into by the entity during the year for which there is a lack of authoritative guidance or consensus.
-The City reported a prior period adjustment of \$1,818,815 to properly record infrastructure capital assets in the governmental activities.
+All significant transactions have been recognized in the financial statements in the proper period.